What is the research paper Results section and what does it do?

 - Consider seeking additional guidance on your paper.
 Find additional readers to look over your Results section and see if it can be improved in any way.
 Peers, professors, or qualified experts can provide valuable insights.

-One excellent option is to use a professional academic editing service such as Wordvice.
+One excellent option is to use a professional English proofreading and editing service such as Wordvice, including our paper editing service.
 With hundreds of qualified editors from dozens of scientific fields, Wordvice has helped thousands of authors revise their manuscripts and get accepted into their target journals.
-Read more about the proofreading and editing process before proceeding with language editing for your manuscript.
+Read more about the proofreading and editing process before proceeding with getting academic editing services and manuscript editing services for your manuscript.

 For more articles and videos on writing your research manuscript, visit Wordvice’s Resources page.